freebsd/freebsd-quarterly/2020q4/officehours.md

 to present recent development efforts and answer questions about bhyve.

-The project is looking for volunteers to host future office hours sessions, as well as topic suggestions.
+The project is looking for volunteers to host future office hours sessions, as well as taking topic suggestions.
 We also hope to improve the system to allow people to submit questions ahead of time, so that we can take maximum advantage of subject matter experts when we have them for these calls.